Alex van Someren

-Alexander Rupert van Someren FREng (born February 1965) is a British computing entrepreneur and venture capitalist, best known for founding the hardware encryption company nCipher in 1996 with his brother Nicko van Someren.
+Alexander Rupert van Someren (born February 1965) is a British computing entrepreneur and venture capitalist, best known for founding the hardware encryption company nCipher in 1996 with his brother Nicko van Someren.
 He served as Chief Scientific Adviser for National Security between July 2021 and March 2025, succeeding Anthony Finkelstein, and was succeeded by Danielle George from April 2025.

 Education and early life

 Van Someren was born in Boston, Massachusetts, United States in February 1965, the son of Laurence ("Laurie") van Someren, a metallurgist and pioneer of biofeedback devices.

 The family moved back to England in 1971, to the village of Bottisham just outside Cambridge, and van Someren was educated at King's College School in Cambridge and then Eton College, where his father had previously also been a pupil.

 Career

 Whilst still at school van Someren took summer jobs with Acorn Computers, contributing software for the Acorn Atom and Acorn Eurocard System machines, and then helping debug the BASIC interpreter and machine operating system of the pre-production BBC micro.
 On leaving school at 17 he went to work for Acorn full time for two years, where duties included inducting new service engineers into the detailed hardware design and quirks of the machine.
 Then, setting up as an independent computer consultant in London, he worked for clients including Autocue, who he helped to create their first teleprompter system that was all-digital rather than based on a scroll of paper, based on a modified BBC Master computer, and wrote articles for various Acorn-related magazines including Acorn User.

 With the launch of the ARM3 processor in 1989, van Someren saw a business opportunity, and began selling drop-in processor upgrade cards to owners of Acorn Archimedes computers to replace their existing ARM2 chips, allowing them to take advantage of the higher clock speed and on-die memory cache of the ARM3.
 (See Acorn Archimedes§ARM3 upgrades).
 Sales were routed through his father's existing Aleph One biofeedback equipment small business, because "dad already had a credit card machine".
 Intel x86 coprocessor cards followed, allowing users to switch between Archimedes and PC compatible software in the one machine, and ultimately to natively run Windows software in a window of the system's native RISC OS.

 A 1992 expansion into selling Ethernet cards led van Someren and his brother Nicko, along with two friends, to found ANT to build networking hardware.
 While with ANT, Nicko wrote the first version of the Fresco web browser which helped the company move from being primarily a hardware company to a software company.
 Fresco became the standard web-browsing software for the ARM architecture, finding its way into network computers and set-top boxes. van Someren ran the company as CEO until 1996, when he handed its day-to-day running to new management, although he continued to be a director until 2000.
 ANT went public on the London Alternative Investments Market in March 2005.
 In February 2013 ANT was acquired by Espial Group.